Build a Container

 path to a directory to build from a sandbox

 path to a Apptainer definition file

-build can produce containers in two different formats that can be
+build can produce containers in two different formats, which can be

-compressed read-only Singularity Image File (SIF) format suitable for production (default)
+a compressed read-only Singularity Image File (SIF) format, suitable for production (default)

-writable (ch)root directory called a sandbox for interactive development (
+a writable (ch)root directory called a sandbox, for interactive development (

 build can accept an existing container as a target and

-create a container in either supported format you can convert existing
+create a container in either supported format, you can use it to convert

 Downloading an existing container from Docker Hub